 Notice CP2000: The IRS Changed Your Tax Return

-Learn What This Notice Means and How to Respond
+Learn What This Notice Means and How to Dispute It If You Disagree

 What Is IRS Notice CP2000?

 IRS Notice CP2000 is also known as an “under-reporter inquiry”.
-That means the IRS has received information from third parties that contradicts the information reported on your tax returns.
+That means the IRS has received information from third parties that contradicts the information reported on your tax returns, and the agency is proposing changes.

 If you agree with the notice, there will be instructions in the notice detailing how to complete the response form on page seven.
-Read the notice carefully and make sure you not only agree with the changes but the penalties attached, if any.
+Read the notice carefully and make sure you agree with both the changes and the penalties incurred if applicable.

-If you agree, you do not need to amend your own tax return, the IRS will automatically make the proposed adjustments.
-If you are married and filing jointly, both spouses’ signatures are required.
+If you agree, you do not need to amend your tax return, the IRS will automatically make the proposed adjustments.
+If you are married and filing jointly, both spouses’ signatures are required on the response form.

 Before responding to the letter, review the proposed changes and the fees very carefully.
 Keep in mind when you fill out the response form saying you agree, this means you agree to everything.